Issues & AdvocacyIssues & Advocacy

 Adam Melis was named Director, Political Affairs & Engagement, in November 2011.
 Adam is responsible for advancing the Institute's goals by directing the Government and Community Relations team's political outreach initiatives and year-round advocacy program, including the AIA's political programs and PAC, grassroots mobilization, and citizen architect/leadership programs and training.

 Before joining the AIA in 2003, Adam's experience includes serving as finance director for a member of Congress, the aide to the Mayor of Anaheim, and a campaign fundraising consultant.
-Adam has made numerous presentation to AIA components on the importance of member engagement and political advocacy, he has also presented at conference sponsored by the Public Affairs Council, and other organizations.
+Adam has made numerous presentation to AIA components on the importance of member engagement and political advocacy, he has also presented at conferences sponsored by the Public Affairs Council, the George Washington University, and other organizations.
 Adam earned a BA from the James Madison College at Michigan State University, where he studied international relations and political theory.

 Jessica Salmoiraghi joined AIA in September 2010 as Director, Federal Relations.
 Jessica directs the AIA’s advocacy and outreach efforts before the executive branch of the federal government.
 She also provides advice to the AIA on federal, state and local regulatory matters, and represents the AIA in coalitions and on initiatives regarding federal regulatory issues affecting the practice and profession of architecture.

 Jessica has experience on the construction industry from many different perspectives.
 Jessica comes to us from the Associated General Contractors of America in Arlington, VA where she was employed as Director, Construction Law and Contracts.
 There she worked with many construction groups creating coalitions for various programs.
 Prior to that Jessica was a law clerk at Identity Theft Assistance Center in Washington, DC.
 Jessica earned a B.A. in English from University of Pennsylvania.
 Jessica also earned a JD in law from Catholic University in Washington, DC.